 Effective February 2013, RCR training has been considered essential by USDA-NIFA in the preparation of future scientists.
 By accepting a NIFA research award, UGA assures that program directors, faculty, undergraduate students, graduate students, postdoctoral researchers, and any staff participating in the research project receive appropriate training and oversight in the responsible and ethical conduct of research and that documentation of such training will be maintained.

-As a matter of policy, UGA will apply this requirement to all personnel employed on NSF and USDA-NIFA research grants unless an individual or group of individuals is granted a written waiver by Dr. Regina Smith, Associate Vice President for Research in OVPR.
+As a matter of policy, UGA will apply this requirement to all personnel employed on NSF and USDA-NIFA research grants unless an individual or group of individuals is granted a written waiver by Dr. Christopher King, Associate Vice President for Research Compliance in OVPR.

 Currently waivers or exemptions will only be given for:

 - employees working exclusively in an administrative role on a project,

 - individuals who have completed a commensurate program of RCR education that can be substituted for the CITI program, and